ING Banner

 can be used to delete all targets from the current list.
 Note that the catalogues will still be stored on the computer, but will no longer be loaded into the TCS.

-It is possible to load your own catalogue onto the TCS with all your targets in it.
+It is possible to load your own catalogue onto the TCS with all your targets in it, see the TCS catalogue format page for more information.
 They can be created with any text editor, and should be saved as {your_catalogue}.cat, with no capital letters in the filename.
 Each line of the file should contain one object and its coordinates in the following format:

 [object] [ra] [dec] [epoch] [!comments]